- Symptoms and signs of heart failure with preserved left ventricular ejection fraction (LVEF > 50%).

 Meta-analysis Global Group in Chronic Heart Failure (MAGGIC).
 The survival of patients with heart failure with preserved or reduced left ventricular ejection fraction: an individual patient data meta-analysis.
 Eur Heart J.

-Since HFpEF is heterogeneous, there is no single mechanism that can explain the pathophysiology of ...
+Since HFpEF is heterogeneous, there is no single mechanism that ...